pollination/annual-irradiance/README.md

 broadband solar irradiance in W/m2 instead of visible illuminance in lux.

 The detailed matrices of W/m2 at each time step are stored under `results/total`.
+Detailed matrices of just the direct component (W/m2) are output to `results/direct`.
 The following values are also recorded for each sensor point under the `metrics` folder:

 * `average_irradiance` - The average irradiance in W/m2 over the Wea time period